What is Lion's Mane Mushroom?

 If you're looking to reap some of the many health benefits of the lion's mane mushroom, be aware that while it can be a powerful ally, there are also potential side effects.

 For starters, the lion's mane mushroom is known to boost immunity and help fight against conditions such as arthritis and cancer.
 Additionally, it has been said to improve cognitive function and reduce anxiety levels.
-However, like any supplement or medication, it's essential to speak with a doctor before starting any new regimen if you consider using lion's mane mushroom.
+However, like any supplement or medication, you must speak with a doctor before starting any new regimen if you consider using lion's mane mushrooms.

-Additionally, the lion's mane mushroom can cause mild side effects such as nausea, dizziness, vomiting, and diarrhea.
+The lion's mane mushroom can also cause mild side effects such as nausea, dizziness, vomiting, and diarrhea.
 If you experience these symptoms after taking lion's mane mushroom, discontinue use immediately and consult with a medical professional.

 Who Should Avoid Lion's Mane Mushrooms?

-Lion's mane mushrooms are an ancient superfood that is rich in many different compounds that support various aspects of your health.
+Lion's mane mushrooms are an ancient superfood rich in many compounds supporting various health aspects.
 They have a long history in traditional Chinese medicine, and modern science has now discovered the unique properties behind this ancient wisdom.